 In my mind, deadlines were always depicted as dark, shadowed corners in an otherwise well lit room, filled with cobwebs, spiders and other scary unknowns.
 In this reality, I avoided them like the plague.
-Yes, in my past, I’ve considered mySelf an absolute queen of procrastination.
+Yes, in my past, I’ve considered mySelf an absolute High Queen of procrastination.
 For years, it kept me from committing to much of anything.
 'Is there a way I could start seeing it as more of a blessing than a curse?'.
 I started asking mySelf, daily.
 Through that curiosity, a ritual that would change my life, naturally, started to take place.
 I would approach my bedroom altar, call mySelf present by lighting my white pillar candle and with my raw Super 7 point in hand and ready mySelf for work.
 I started sitting in stillness, questioning what it was about deadlines that I was so afraid of.
 A myriad of words came through, all with a similar tone, ‘perfectionism’, ‘not enough time’, ‘it won’t be good enough’, ‘no one will like it’, from seemingly small waves of doubt to the bigger ones, ‘it’ll be awful and my career that hasn’t even started yet will be over’.
 This negative and fear-based relationship led me to more of the same, feeling helpless to break the cycle.
 Something had to give.

 Through this exercise, and many since, it became apparent how